aosabook/500lines/same-origin-policy/doc/chapter.md

 not be a security problem, but you should always limit the list of allowed origins to those that are strictly necessary.

 Another common mistake is putting too much trust on the `origin` header.
-You might be wondering why did we even model that header, if the `corsRule` says that it is always set to match the script context.
-But what if a CORS request is instead crafted by a malicious user which intentionally sets the `origin` header to something else?
-We'll talk more about potential attacks later.
+What if a CORS request is not sent by a browser but instead crafted by a malicious user which intentionally sets the `origin` header to something else?

 ## Appendix A: Reusable Modules in Alloy